Post Match Reflections: Brilliant Belgium stun European Champions

 Taught a lesson on executing a game plan

-On transition, The Red Flames are a good team with forwards who have pace and England weren’t switched on with that.
+On transition, The Red Flames are a good team with forwards who have pace, and England weren’t switched on with that.
 Belgium were brave and identified where our weaknesses were.
-Wullaert was a constant threat catching out Chelsea defenders Bright and Carter.
-Manager Ives Serneels can be proud of his players executing their game plan to perfection using their strength on the counter-attack and their ‘never give up’ attitude earning them then the late penalty that turned out to be the winner.
+Wullaert was a constant threat, catching out Chelsea defenders Bright and Carter.
+Manager Ives Serneels can be proud of his players executing their game plan to perfection, using their strength on the counter-attack and their ‘never give up’ attitude, earning them the late penalty that turned out to be the winner.
 They also taught England a lesson in finishing scoring with three out of their five attempts on target.
-Despite not having the ball for large parts of the game they dominated possession when they needed to and used their key moments to score goals at important times.
-Belgium like Friday didn’t create that much but they did enough to secure the win.
+Despite not having the ball for large parts of the game, they dominated possession when they needed to and used their key moments to score goals at important times.
+Belgium, like Friday, didn’t create that much, but they did enough to secure the win.

 Wonderful Wullaert

-The only thing that this player would have been disappointed with was the fact she didn’t take away the match ball.
+The only thing that this player would have been disappointed with was the fact that she didn’t take away the match ball.
 The former Manchester City striker showed the WSL side what they were missing out on as she put in a star performance for her country.
-A brace for the Fortuna Sittard forward her first being a perfectly placed shot into the bottom corner of Earps’ goal after Cayman threaded a ball straight in between Carter and Bright before coolly converting a penalty giving the keeper no chance placing it into the top corner with power and pace following the referee penalising Georgia Stanway for handball.
-Another chance came before eventually scoring the winner this time her effort was far too close to the keeper and England escaped.
-We were sloppy on the ball and Belgium pounced on any mistakes or loose passes we made.
-They stuck to their game plan of playing the long ball to utilize the pace of top goal scorer Wullaert but the bottom line is we just weren’t good enough.
+A brace for the Fortuna Sittard forward, her first being a perfectly placed shot into the bottom corner of Earps’ goal after Cayman threaded a ball straight in between Carter and Bright before coolly converting a penalty, giving the keeper no chance, placing it into the top corner with power and pace following the referee penalising Georgia Stanway for handball.
+Another chance came before eventually scoring the winner.
+This time, her effort was far too close to the keeper, and England escaped.
+England were sloppy on the ball, and Belgium pounced on any mistakes or loose passes we made.
+They stuck to their game plan of playing the long ball to utilize the pace of top goal scorer Wullaer,t but the bottom line is we just weren’t good enough.

 Photo: Chris Foxwell